 Did you know?
 According to research from GuideStar, organizations that earn a Seal of Transparency see a 53% increase in donor confidence compared to those without verified transparency credentials.

-Think of compliance as your platform’s foundation.
+Compliance is your platform’s foundation.
 Without it, everything else crumbles.

 The current regulatory framework spans several key areas: